Timothy C. Hain, MD Page last modified: November 11, 2013

 With injury or degeneration of the inner ear structures, independent control is lost, and the volume and concentration of the inner ear fluid fluctuates with changes in the body's fluid/blood.
 This fluctuation causes the symptoms of hydrops--pressure or fullness in the ears, tinnitus (ringing in the ears), hearing loss, dizziness and imbalance.

 Note that it is not the overall level of sodium that is important, but whether or not it fluctuates.
 It is not necessary or wise to lower your salt intake to amounts barely able to sustain life.
 We do not encourage use of 1 gram sodium diets.
-Rather the goal is to keep sodium levels from fluctuation.
+Rather the goal is to keep sodium levels from fluctuation, and also on the low side of normal.
 A 2 gram sodium diet is usually possible.
 Note, we are not suggesting a 2 gram "salt" diet -- but rather a 2 gram "sodium" diet.
 Salt has both sodium and chloride.
 We are only trying to control the sodium part.

 How does what I eat affect my dizziness?